 Also, the amount of stress is way lower surrounding money.
-That only can be life saving with your health.
-There isn't a constant worry if there will be money left at the end of the month, whether or not you can afford to pay rent, or even buy your special someone a birthday gift.
+That only can be life-saving for your health.
+There isn’t a constant worry if there will be money left at the end of the month, whether or not you can afford to pay rent, or even buy your special someone a birthday gift.

 That leads to a happier life.
-Instead of being in a negative cycle of living beyond your means, you are living with less.
+Instead of being in a negative cycle of living above your means, you are living with less.
 You are able to find contentment and happiness.